Collaboration graph: Collaboration distance

 The distance between two people/nodes in a collaboration graph is called the collaboration distance.
 Thus the collaboration distance between two distinct nodes is equal to the smallest number of edges in an edge-path connecting them.
 If no path connecting two nodes in a collaboration graph exists, the collaboration distance between them is said to be infinite.

 The collaboration distance may be used, for instance, for evaluating the citations of an author, a group of authors or a journal.

 In the collaboration graph of mathematicians, the collaboration distance from a particular person to Paul Erdős is called the Erdős number of that person.
 MathSciNet has a free online tool for computing the collaboration distance between any two mathematicians as well as the Erdős number of a mathematician.
 This tool also shows the actual chain of co-authors that realizes the collaboration distance.

 For the Hollywood graph, an analog of the Erdős number, called the Bacon number, has also been considered, which measures the collaboration distance to Kevin Bacon.

 Generalizations

 Some generalizations of the collaboration graph of mathematicians have also been considered.
 There is a hypergraph version, where individual mathematicians are vertices and where a group of mathematicians (not necessarily just two) constitutes a hyperedge if there is a paper of which they were all co-authors.
-Another variation is a simple graph where two mathematicians are joined by an edge if and only if there is a paper with only two of them (and no others) as co-authors.

 A multigraph version of a collaboration graph has also been considered where two mathematicians are joined by $k$ edges if they co-authored exactly $k$ papers together.
 Another variation is a weighted collaboration graph where with rational weights where two mathematicians are joined by an edge with weight $\tfrac{1}{k}$ whenever they co-authored exactly $k$ papers together.
 This model naturally leads to the notion of a "rational Erdős number".